SoftDev2425/DB_Assignment_01/readme.md

 ### Step 4: Run database scripts + add data + stored procedures

 1. Firstly copy the content of the `table.sql` script found [HERE](https://github.com/SoftDev2425/DB_Assignment_01/blob/master/sql/tables.sql) and execute it in your own database.
-If you'd like, validate that the tables exist.

 2. Secondly, to add data to the database, open a new terminal and run